min2ha/ukwa-site/content/target/59132/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library:  EU (Withdrawal) Bill: the Charter, general principles of EU law, and 'Francovich' damages

 This paper addresses clause 5(4) and 5(5) of the Bill and Schedules 1 and 6, which together specify some particular exceptions to the Bill’s general retention and conversion of EU law.
 Schedule 1 also makes provision for how retained EU law will be scrutinised in domestic courts after exit day.